kottans/backend/README.md

 ### What you will learn

-1. Git, github basics, writing good commit messages
+1. Git, GitHub basics, writing good commit messages
 1. Linux, command line basics
-1. What is computer memory and how to properly deal with it
+1. What computer memory is and how to properly deal with it
-1. Networking basics
+1. Network basics
 1. Program Input/Output interaction.
 Basics of file system management
 1. JS or Golang programming fundamentals
-1. Relational Databases, SQL, NoSQL
+1. Relational Databases, SQL

-1. Build a bunch of test projects
+Apart from this we plan to build a bunch of test projects and have fun together.
-1. Have fun together

 ### General Requirements

 1. **English knowledge:** a lot of the materials will be in English.
-   If you do not feel confident enough in your technical English, you may want to take one of free online english courses.
+   If you do not feel confident in your technical English, you may want to take one of free online English courses.

 1. **Repository on GitHub** to save your progress.
    More about repositories in _Task 0_.

-1. **Formatting:** it's up to you but remember to make it readable.
+1. **Formatting:** style of texts in your repository is up to you but remember to make it readable.
 Using [markdown][markdown] is a good idea.

-1. **Reading:** for each article you are required to read please post the answers to the following questions in your respective repo.
+1. **Reading:** for each article you are required to read please post the answers to the following questions in your repo.
    Don't worry, your answers will not be graded.
 It's just a way to reflect on what you have learned.